robbiemcmillan/gameoflife/README.md

 # GameOfLife

 Java implementation of the Game of Life coding exercise.

 ## Overview/Task

-To build a programme that exibits the game of life, an ever evolving two dimensional grid, that evolves over time based on a set of rules.
+To build a programme that exhibits the game of life, an ever evolving two-dimensional grid, that evolves over time based on a set of rules.

 The rules are as follows: